Tommy Steele: Singer

 "Doomsday Rock", Steele's second single, failed to chart after its apocalyptic theme drew controversy.
 His third, "Singing the Blues", reached number 1 in January 1957, staving off a recording by Guy Mitchell for one week.
 Steele was among the first British pop stars to be heavily merchandised, with tie-in sweaters, shoes and toy guitars.
 Only a few months after his first chart presence, the singer was filming his life story; The Tommy Steele Story (1957) featured twelve new songs, written hastily by Steele, Bart and Pratt, that expanded the singer's repertoire to incorporate ballads and calypso music.
 The film's soundtrack was the first UK number one album by a British act, and the hit single "A Handful of Songs" received the 1958 Ivor Novello Award for Most Outstanding Song of the Year, Musically and Lyrically.
-By the end of 1957, Steele had bought a four-bedroomed house in South London for his parents and was reported to be earning more than British Prime Minister Harold Macmillan.
+By the end of 1957, Steele had bought a four-bedroom house in South London for his parents and was reported to be earning more than British Prime Minister Harold Macmillan.